GLOBAL MARKETS-Wall Street rises with oil; investors shrug off Italian referendum

 * Europe shrugs off referendum, but Italian assets under pressure

-* U.S. Treasury yields rise, U.S. stocks helped by oil, banks (Updates to late afternoon, adds commentary)
+* U.S. Treasury yields rise, U.S. stocks helped by oil, banks (Updates with U.S. open, changes byline, dateline)

 By Sinead Carew

-NEW YORK, Dec 5 (Reuters) - Rising oil prices bolstered U.S. stocks on Monday while currency and bond investors shrugged off Italian Prime Minister Matteo Renzi's resignation, following voters' rejection of his constitutional reforms.
+NEW YORK, Dec 5 (Reuters) - Financial shares and strong oil prices bolstered U.S. stocks on Monday while currency and bond investors shrugged off Italian Prime Minister Matteo Renzi's resignation, following voters' rejection of his constitutional reforms.

-U.S. Treasury yields fell in choppy trading on Monday as investors viewed the dramatic bond market selloff following Donald Trump's surprise U.S. presidential win as overdone.

-The Italian referendum stoked worries about Italy's political stability and its banking system but financial markets recovered from an initial fright with stocks, euro rebounding and bond yields rising as investors concluded a fallout from Renzi's resignation could be contained.
+The Italian referendum stoked worries about Italy's political stability and its banking system, but U.S. Treasury yields reversed their fall as the initial demand for low-risk U.S. government debt faded with a euro and stock price revival.

 "The initial reaction was quite negative, but as we have seen recently with other political events, risks will likely be played out over a period of time," said Brian Daingerfield, macro strategist at NatWest Markets in Stamford, Connecticut.

-U.S. stocks rose, led by the S&P 500 energy index, which jumped 1 percent as oil futures rose.
-The S&P's banking subsector erased Friday's losses with a 1.5-percent jump.
+U.S. stocks rose as the S&P 500 banking index erased Friday's losses with a 1.7-percent jump and its energy index jumped 1 percent as oil futures rose.

-Also helping U.S. stocks was data showing U.S. services sector activity hitting a one-year high in November, with a surge in production boosting hiring.

 While Italy's 'no' vote was anticipated, the crushing margin of Renzi's defeat - 59 percent to 41 percent - stirred alarm among investors in Italian stock markets.

-Milan's main bourse ended down 0.2 percent after falling as much as 2 percent.
-Italian financials shed 2.2 percent as a 5-billion euro rescue plan for Monte dei Paschi di Siena hung by a thread.
+Milan's main bourse was still down 0.4 percent after falling as much as 2 percent.
+Italian financials shed 2.6 percent as a 5-billion euro rescue plan for Monte dei Paschi di Siena hung by a thread.

-European markets took some encouragement from a sound defeat in Austria's presidential election of a far-right candidate by a pro-European despite forecasts of a tight race.

-Peter Cardillo, chief market economist at First Standard Financial in New York, said that the euro's strength will likely not be sustainable as speculators look to profit from political instability in Italy as it decides on its next Prime Minister.

-"The victory in Austria by the green party may have lent support for the euro," he said.
-"This calm before the storm will shortly be challenged by another wave of speculation."

-The euro rose 1 percent against the dollar to levels not seen since Nov.
-15. It had hit a 20-month low of $1.0503 earlier in the day.
-The dollar index,, which tracks the greenback against a basket of six global peers, was down 0.7 percent at 100.03.
+The euro hit a 20-month low of $1.0503 before rising 0.4 percent to levels not seen since Nov.
+17. The dollar index, , which tracks the greenback against a basket of six global peers, was up 0.2 percent at 100.95.

+Outside of Italy, European markets took some encouragement from the sound defeat in Austria's presidential election of a far-right candidate by a pro-European despite forecasts of a tight race.

-Europe's FTSEuroFirst index of leading 300 shares ended up 0.6 percent and Germany's DAX rose 1.6 percent.
+Europe's FTSEuroFirst index of leading 300 shares rose 0.7 percent and Germany's DAX rose 1.6 percent.

+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.2 percent and Japan's Nikkei closed down 0.8 percent.

+China's CSI 300 index tumbled 1.7 percent and Hong Kong's Hang Seng index retreated 0.3 percent after U.S. President-elect Donald Trump took to Twitter to complain about Chinese economic and military policy.

 In oil futures, Brent crude continued its rally after last week's historic OPEC production.
-It rose above $55 a barrel for the first time since July last year before paring gains to trade up 32 cents at $54.78.
-West Texas Intermediate (WTI) crude traded down 12 cents, at $51.56 a barrel.
-(Additional reporting by Richard Leong in New York, Jamie McGeever in London; Editing by Catherine Evans and Nick Zieminski)
+It rose above $55 a barrel for the first time since July last year before paring gains to trade up 39 cents at $54.85.
+West Texas Intermediate (WTI) crude CLc1 traded up 5 cents, at $51.72 a barrel.

+Additional reporting by Richard Leong in New York, Jamie McGeever in London; Editing by Catherine Evans and Nick Zieminski